-In addition to general damages, you can also include a claim for ‘special damages’.
-This will compensate you for any accident-related financial losses (such as loss of wages and overtime, and rehabilitation costs).
+In addition to general damages, clients can also include a claim for ‘special damages’.
+This will compensate you for any accident-related financial losses such as lost wages, overtime and rehabilitation costs.
 Your solicitor will discuss this with you and explain when they need to claim back your costs.

-Any employee or worker can bring an injury claim after a machine accident in the workplace.
-Your claim will be against the employer, though in practice it will be against its insurance company under its liability insurance police.
-This means your employer will simply pass on the claim to the insurer to deal with.
+Any employee or construction worker can bring an injury claim after a machine accident in the workplace.
+Your claim will be against the business, though in practice it will be against its insurance company under its liability insurance police.
+This means the business will simply pass on the claim to the insurer to deal with.

-Assuming you win your claim, the insurance company will make your compensation payout – it will not come out of the employer’s pocket.
+Assuming you win your claim, the insurance company will make your workers compensation payout – it will not come out of your employer’s pocket.

 If you were a member of the public at the time of the accident, your injury claim will be against the business or public authority responsible for the premises.
 This would usually be the company carrying on business at the time.

-For example, if you were injured in a coffee shop by a faulty coffee machine that spewed out hot liquid, your claim would be against the company operating that coffee shop.
+For example, if you were injured in a Costa Coffee shop by a faulty coffee machine that spewed out hot liquid, your claim would be against the company operating that Costa coffee shop.

 Unlike an employee’s claim, your injury claim would fall under occupiers’ liability.
 Businesses have a legal duty of care to their customers and visitors under the Occupiers Liability Act 1957, so if you’ve been injured while on their premises they will be held responsible under this law.